 Attending school usually helps to protect your child's mental health, for a range of reasons including giving them a chance to be with friends and to benefit from learning.
 However, some children can be anxious or worried about going to school, particularly around the start of the new year or joining a new school or class.
-This is a normal emotion, and not necessarily indicative of an underlying mental health condition.
-If their anxiety continues and becomes an attendance issue, you should speak to your child's school together with your child about why they are anxious and what can be done.
-You can find some useful advice at Young Minds, to help work through likely reasons together with your child, what to do and how to make sure that you get the right support if there are more serious issues.
+It's normal for children to feel a little anxious sometimes.